ngrogg/MHWI-Editor/README.md

 # MHWI Editor

 ## Overview
 A wrapper for the Nexus Mods MHWI save editor.
-Since I run Linux, MHWI runs on Linux and I found out the save editor works on Linux. </br>
+Since I run Linux, MHWI runs on Linux and I found out the save editor works on Linux. <br>

-Original editor can be found here, </br>
+Original editor can be found here, <br>
 https://www.nexusmods.com/monsterhunterworld/mods/5995

-Please note this is an in-progress project. </br>
+Please note this is an in-progress project. <br>

 I've included the zip file I found to work for this script.
 I tested and confirmed everything working on Pop OS 22 (Ubuntu 22).
 No warranties and YMMV.

 ## Functions
 The script can take BASH flags to perform specific functions.
-These functions are as follows: </br>
+These functions are as follows: <br>

 ### Help
 Outputs script help function one-liners and exits.

 ### Setup
-The script has a 'setup' function to help put everything in place for ease of use. </br>
+The script has a 'setup' function to help put everything in place for ease of use. <br>
 This function (once complete) will check the following:
 * If a `~/bin` folder exists
   - Offer to copy script if it exists